Relative impacts of different grade-scales on student success in introductory physics: Analysis Results

-From Table \ref{tab2} we see that the percent scale requires 3 perfect grades of a student wanting to raise the lowest F-grade (i.e. a zero) to a straight C. Similarly, we note that percent scale F-grades of 25 and 50 require 2 and 1 perfect grades respectively to average to a C. The highest percent scale F grades average in much the same way that F's do with a 4-point scale.
-Since the lower F-grades require more perfect grades to cancel them out, we can think of them as F's that carry more effective ``weight'' than any F from a 4-point scale.
+Table \ref{tab2} showed that a very low F grade (for example, 0/10) has a much larger effect on the average grade under percent scale grading than any F-grade under 4-point scale grading.
+On the other hand, the highest percent scale F grades (for example a 6/10) average in much the same way that F's do with a 4-point scale.
+Since the lower F-grades require more excellent grades to cancel them out, we can think of them as F's that carry more effective ``weight'' than any F from a 4-point scale.
 These ``weighty'' F's lead to the ``skewing'' of average grades discussed by Connor and Wormeli \cite{Connor2011}.